 Based on the presence or absence of double/triple bonds in the carbon chain, they can be classified into:

-- saturated fatty acids, when there is no double/triple bond;
+• saturated FAs, when there is no double/triple bond;

-- unsaturated fatty acids, when there is at least one double/triple bond.
+• unsaturated FAs, when there is at least one double/triple bond.

 Based on the number of double/triple bonds in the carbon chain, they can be classified into:

-- monounsaturated fatty acids, when there is only one double/triple bond;
+• monounsaturated FAs, when there is only one double/triple bond;

-- polyunsaturated fatty acids, when there is more than one double/triple bond.
+• polyunsaturated FAs (PUFAs), when there is more than one double/triple bond.

-Unsaturated FA can be further classified based on the position of the first double bond with respect to the terminal methyl end of the chain.
+Unsaturated fatty acids can be further classified based on the position of the first double bond with respect to the terminal methyl end of the chain.

 Fatty acid is called acetylenic fatty acid when there is at least one triple bond in the carbon chain.

-- Conjugated fatty acids, when two or more double bonds are not separated by one or more methylene groups (–CH2–).
+• Conjugated FAs, when two or more double bonds are not separated by one or more methylene groups (–CH2–).

-- Unconjugated FA, when the double bonds in the chain are methylene-interrupted.
-Mainstream polyunsaturated fatty acids are unconjugated fatty acids.
+• Unconjugated FAs, when the double bonds in the chain are methylene-interrupted.
+The major polyunsaturated fatty acids are unconjugated fatty acids.

 Cis and trans isomers

-Unsaturated FA containing double bonds can be classified based on the geometric isomerism into:
+Unsaturated fatty acids containing double bonds can be classified based on the geometric isomerism into:

-Oleic acid and elaidinic or elaidic acid are examples of cis–trans isomerism: elaidic acid is the trans-isomer of oleic acid.
-Other trans FA found in food are vaccenic acid and brassidic acid.
+Oleic acid and elaidinic or elaidic acid are examples of cistrans isomerism: elaidic acid is the trans-isomer of oleic acid.
+Other trans fats found in food are vaccenic acid and brassidic acid.

 Essential fatty acids

 Fatty acids can be classified on a physiological basis, based on body’s ability to synthesize them.
-Two unsaturated FA, alpha-linolenic acid and linoleic acid, are classified as essential fatty acids as animals cannot synthesize them, lacking two desaturases: delta-12 desaturase (EC 1.14.19.6) and delta-15 desaturase (EC 1.14.19.13).
+Alpha-linolenic acid and linoleic acid are classified as essential fatty acids as animals cannot synthesize them, lacking two desaturases: delta-12 desaturase (EC 1.14.19.6) and delta-15 desaturase (EC 1.14.19.13).
 Hence, they must be taken with food.

 Functions

-They are the precursors of potent bioactive lipid mediators that act as part of signal transduction pathways.
-Indeed, unsaturated FA such as arachidonic acid and docosahexaenoic acid, deriving from blood stream or released from membrane phospholipids, can be metabolized to potent pro-resolving lipid mediators, such as Lipoxins, Maresins, D-series Resolvins, and to pro-inflammatory lipid mediators, such as Prostaglandins and Leukotrienes.
+• They are the precursors of potent bioactive lipid mediators that act as part of signal transduction pathways.
+Indeed, unsaturated fatty acids such as arachidonic acid and docosahexaenoic acid, deriving from blood stream or released from membrane phospholipids, can be metabolized to potent pro-resolving lipid mediators, such as Lipoxins, Maresins, D-series Resolvins, and to pro-inflammatory lipid mediators, such as Prostaglandins and Leukotrienes.

-They have a structural role in the formation of cell membranes, being a component of phospholipids which are key component of all biological membranes.
+• They have a structural role in the formation of cell membranes, being a component of phospholipids which are key component of all biological membranes.
+And, unlike proteins and nucleic acids, have the ability to be incorporated into tissues intact, thereby altering tissue acyl compositions.

 References